Thanh-Barnes/baby-busters-task-manager/README.md

 Wow!
-We have our app is ready to launch!
+Our app is ready to launch!